Skip to main content

 What’s the difference between a judgment, a writ, and a lien?

 A judgment is a court order saying you owe money.
 A writ of seizure and sale is the enforcement tool a creditor registers against your property after winning a judgment — it can lead to a forced sale.
 A lien is a registered claim on a specific asset (a construction lien from an unpaid contractor, for example).
-All three cloud your title and block A-lender financing, and all three can be cleared with an equity refinance.
+All three cloud your title and block A-lender financing, and all three can usually be cleared with an equity refinance — see the comparison table above.

 How fast can you fund if a writ is already filed?

-Private files can fund in as little as 3-7 business days once we have an appraisal and the lawyer is instructed.
-If a sheriff’s sale is scheduled, tell us the date immediately — we’ve stopped enforcement with hours to spare, but the more runway you give us, the cheaper the solution.
+Private files can often fund within days once we have an appraisal and the lawyer is instructed.
+If a sheriff’s sale is scheduled, tell us the date immediately — the more runway you give us, the cheaper the solution and the more lender options you have.
+No honest broker can promise a specific timeline sight-unseen; the outcome depends on your equity, the property and the time remaining.

 Will paying the judgment remove it from my credit report?

-Paying it changes the status to ‘satisfied,’ which lenders view far more favourably, but the record itself typically remains on your bureau for around 6 years from the judgment date.
-What matters to lenders is that it’s paid and the title is clean — combined with re-established credit, that’s what reopens A-lender pricing over the next 12-24 months.
+Paying it changes the status to ‘satisfied,’ which lenders view far more favourably, but the record itself typically remains on your bureau for around six years from the judgment date (up to seven in some provinces), depending on the bureau and province.bureaus What matters to lenders is that it’s paid and the title is clean — combined with re-established credit, that’s what reopens A-lender pricing over 12–24 months.

 Can I roll other debts into the same refinance?